 Controls:

 Abatement Costs: According to the economic theory, the level of a pollutant emitted by an industrial plant that faces an emission standard (a maximum allowable level of pollution to emit) is the one that minimizes total expected costs.
 These are the sum of the expected penalty (in the case that the level of emissions chosen exceeds the standard), as explained above, and the abatement costs.
 The latter are the difference in (maximum) profits that the plant would have obtained in an unregulated setting and the (maximum) profits that the plant actually obtains when it emits less than the level of emissions in the unregulated setting (I am assuming that the emission standard set by the regulators is less than the level that the plant would have emitted in an unregulated setting).
-Following this theory, I will include the plant´s estimated profits as a control variable.
+Following this theory, I will include a proxy of the plant´s profits as a control variable.
 This profit will be calculated using public information on product and input price indexes and the quantities of the goods produced and the inputs used by the plant i in month t, as reported by the plant.
 Specifically, the variable profits will be calculated using the following variables: (1) Index of Retail Prices of National Products: the level of this index for the product k produced by the plant i in month t, as published previously by the Central Bank of Uruguay and now by the National Institute of Statistics, (2) Industrial Water price index: the level of this index in month t, as published by the Central Bank of Uruguay, (3) Industrial Electricity Price index for the Industry: the level of this index in month t, as published by the Central Bank of Uruguay, (4) Industrial Salary Index: the level of this index in month t, as published by the National Institute of Statistics, (5) Production: the level (in units of goods, Kilograms, cubic meters, etc.) of the good k produced by the plant i in month t, (6) Water consumed: cubic meters of tap water consumed by plant i in month t, (7) Electricity consumed: KW of electricity consumed by plant i in month t, (8) Number of employees: total number of persons that worked at the industrial plant i in month t, and (9) Days worked: total number of days that the industrial plant i operated in month t.
 Variables (5) to (9) above are as reported by the industrial plant to the municipal government.

+I recognize that profits calculated in this way are not an exact estimation of the plant´s profits.
+In particular, the method ignores the expenditure in raw materials and other intermediate products.
+Given the inexistence of publicly available information on actual profits of individual firms, an alternative strategy is to include only the relevant products and inputs prices as regressors, as in the reduced form of the optimal choice of the level of pollution.
+This strategy would involve, a research on the main inputs used in the production processes of the different plants in the sample, and their corresponding prices over the period.
+The later will be proxied by the Index of Retail Prices of National Products and the Index of Imported Goods, published by the Central Bank of Uruguay

-rofits calculated in this way are not an exact estimation of the plant´s profits Alternatively, instead of calculating a variable profit I will include, in another specification of the equation, the above mentioned variables directly as regressors, with the exception of days worked and number of employees, which I can merge in one variable called labor.
+Alternatively, instead of calculating a variable profit I will include, in another specification of the equation, the above mentioned input variables directly as regressors, with the exception of days worked and number of employees, which I can merge in one variable called labor.

 Other controls: